GT Nomination and Testing

 T.I.S.D.
 GT testing for Kindergarten is as follows:

 All kindergartners will be pre-screened using district criteria to determine if GT testing is recommended.
 If further testing is recommended, a letter of permission to test will be sent home.
-Nominations will be accepted beginning in early December till the deadline on January 15th, 2016.
+Nominations will be accepted beginning in early December till the deadline mid-January.

 -Kindergarten GT Testing will begin the week of January 19th.
 Students may be pulled for testing on any day until the close of the testing window.
 Please make sure your child gets plenty of sleep, eats well and is ready for school each day.
 You will not be given a schedule of your child's testing days as testing is sometimes conducted over a period of several days, using a variety of assessments, and coordinated with various class schedules.